 This facility comprises 1.75 MW of peak output, 2.20 MW of charge rating and 7 MWh of storage and has been operating commercially since 2019.
 The plant is being used by Ontario's independent Electricity system operator (IESO) for peaking capacity, ancillary services and full participation in the merchant energy market to support grid reliability.

-Hydrostor has many A - CAES projects currently at various stages of project development.
-Some of these projects are listed below.
+Outside of Australia Hydrostor has the following project currently at various stages of project development.